HOW TO MASTER YOUR TRAVEL FEARS

 Here is a list of the fears that will stop you from travelling if you let them.
 Have a read to make sure you are walking out the door with your bags packed, ready to face your new adventure.

 This is what will prevent most people from following through.
-Though there may be a huge list of excuses, more often than not these are masking the fear of the unknown.
-It is why people visit the same place over and over again, convincing themselves they go because they like it.
-It is what keeps people doing the same job over and over, even when they’re unhappy.
+All other excuses are usually masking a fear of the unknown.
+It is why people visit the same place over and over again, convincing themselves they go because they like it and what keeps people doing the same job over and over, even when they’re unhappy.
 It is what stops people from stepping out of their comfort zone and really seeing something new and interesting, even if they have always desired it.
 People are bloody weird.

 This is a legitimate fear and one that everyone must deal with.
 No matter who it is, I guarantee they have had a moment where they once hesitated because of uncertainty.
 The best way to minimise a fear of the unknown is preparation and confidence.